 Remove blanket weed by twirling around a rough stick and skim off floating weeds with a net.

-Remove algae from paths with pressure washer.
+Remove algae from paths with the pressure washer.
 Remove dirt and algae from walls, paving and patios.
 Check and repair pergolas, arbours and arches if needed.

 You can treat timber structures with wood preservative and stain in dry spells.
 Make sure you use appropriate products.